-As shown in the table the three modes Boot Mode, Test Mode and Mifare Mode are sub-modes of the so-called Super System Mode.
+As shown in the table the three modes Boot Mode, Test Mode and Mifare Mode are submodes of the so-called Super System Mode.
 These three modes are not available for the Smartcard Embedded Software developer, they are reserved for the three software components that belong to the TOE (refer to the beginning of section 2.1).
 The mapping of modes and software components is one-to-one: In Boot Mode the TOE executes the Boot ROM Software and in Test Mode the TOE executes the Test ROM Software.
-Note that no dedicated software exists for the Mifare Mode.
+The Mifare Mode is provided for compatibility purposes within the SmartMX family, the TOE has no associated software for this mode.
 Note that the Super System Mode is not a mode on its own: When the TOE is in Super System Mode, it is always either in Boot Mode, Test Mode or Mifare Mode, depending on the settings of an internal register not available for the Smartcard Embedded Software.

 Available for the developer of the Smartcard Embedded Software are the System Mode and the User Mode.
 The System Mode provides unlimited access to the hardware components.
-In the User Mode the access is restricted to the CPU and specific Special Function Registers.
+In the User Mode the access is restricted to the CPU and specific Special

+Function Registers.
 Access rights to hardware components for User Mode software can be granted by software running in System Mode.
 The on-chip hardware components are controlled by the Smartcard Embedded Software via Special Function Registers.
-These registers are correlated to the activities of the CPU, the memory management unit, interrupt control, I/O configuration, EEPROM, timers, UART and the two co-processors.
-The communication with the P5CC036V1D can be performed through an UART or the direct usage of an I/O port.
-The P5CC036V1D provides two different types of interrupts: (i) exception interrupts, called "exception" in the following and (ii) event interrupts, called "interrupts" in the following.
+These registers are correlated to the activities of the CPU, the memory management unit, interrupt control, I/O configuration, EEPROM, timers, UART and the co-processors.
+The communication with the P5CC037V0A can be performed through an UART or the direct usage of the I/O ports.
+The P5CC037V0A provides two different types of interrupts: (i) exception interrupts, called "exception" in the following and (ii) event interrupts, called "interrupts" in the following.
 These interrupts force the jump to specific fixed vector addresses in the ROM.
 Every different interrupt can therefore be controlled and guided by a specific part of Smartcard Embedded Software.
 In conjunction with the jump to a specific fixed vector address the hardware always enables a pre-defined CPU mode, either the System Mode or the User Mode.
 In addition the TOE provides 32 system call vectors (SVEC) which force the System Mode.
 These vectors have to be explicitly called by the Smartcard Embedded Software.
 Special on-chip hardware protects and separates every mode, especially the Boot Mode and Test Mode, from each other.

-The device includes ROM (148 kByte), RAM (4608 Byte) and EEPROM (36 kByte) memory.
+The device includes ROM (224 kByte), RAM (6144 Byte) and EEPROM (36 kByte) memory.
 The access control is enforced for all three memory types by a memory management unit (MMU).
-The memory management unit partitions the memory in two parts: The ROM is split in 128 kByte Application-ROM and 20 kByte Test-ROM.
-64 Bytes of the EEPROM are always reserved for the manufacturer and can not be read and written by the Smartcard Embedded Software.
+The memory management unit partitions every memory in two parts: The ROM is split in 200 kByte Application-ROM and 24 kByte Test-ROM.
+128 Bytes of the EEPROM are always reserved for the manufacturer and can not be read and written by the Smartcard Embedded Software.
 The RAM is not split and used commonly by all CPU Modes.
-Note that the ROM size is displayed as 128 kByte in the block diagram (figure 1) because only 128 kBytes are available for the Smartcard Embedded Software regardless of the configuration.
+Note that the ROM size is displayed as 200 kByte in the block diagram (Fig 1) because only 200 kBytes are available for the Smartcard Embedded Software.